-- 4.1 The normative output of the Special Study Group shall be Recommendations.
-The Special Study Group shall apply approval procedures as in other regular study groups. - 4.2 The Special Study Group may also produce other forms of output as specified for other study groups, such as Implementors' Guides, Supplements, etc. - 4.3 The Special Study Group may investigate alternative types of output of a lesser status than ITU Recommendations, e.g. normative technical specifications or interim Recommendations, and may make proposals for such types of output and associated approval procedures to TSAG to consider for approval.
+- 4.1 The outputs of the Special Study Group shall be Recommendations.
+The Special Study Group shall apply approval procedures as in other study groups in the case of Recommendations. - 4.2 The Special Study Group may also produce other forms of output as specified for other study groups, such as Implementors, Guides, Supplements, etc. - 4.3 The Special Study Group may investigate alternative types of output of a lesser status than ITU-T Recommendations, e.g., normative technical specifications or interim Recommendations, and may make proposals for such types of output and associated approval procedures to TSAG to consider for approval.